Grasslands

 Human-wildlife conflict

-As grasslands are lost, the wildlife that lived there is put in tough situations.
-Sometimes in their attempts to find food or space to live they’ll come into conflict with people.
-Herbivores (like elephants) might raid crops, while carnivores (like tigers) might attack livestock, or even people.
+Herbivores (like elephants) might damage crops or infrastructure in the search of food, while carnivores (like tigers) might predate on livestock.
 Which can end badly for all involved.
 We’re working with farmers and communities to find the best solutions for people and wildlife in those circumstances.

 -